 It is no secret that designer bags are expensive, in fact many would argue that’s part of the reason they are so lusted after.
 Just last year, Chanel has increased their prices on 3 separate occasions for their Classic Flap bags, in total with an increase of around 30%.
 At its launch, the 2.55 Classic Flap was $250 which translates to about $2500 in today’s money and now, a 2.55 flap costs $8800.
 It’s no wonder that many handbag lovers have decided to look online for a good deal (especially for brands like Louis Vuitton, Chanel or Hermes bags that notoriously never go on sale).

 Of course, with an increased demand and increasing prices of luxury handbags, the second hand or pre-loved market follows as well.
-Which means that every time Louis Vuitton or Chanel increase their prices, the bags will get more expensive on the secondary market as well.
+Which means that every time Louis Vuitton or Chanel increase their prices, the bags will get more expensive on eBay as well (unfortunately)!

 What determines the price of a pre-loved handbag?